Werenode/IOTPAY_guide/README.md

 ## Fleet Cards

-Below the creation form, you’ll see cards for each fleet that your account manages.
+Below the creation form, you'll see cards for each fleet that your account manages.
 Each card displays:

 -	The Fleet Name
 -	Its Unique Fleet ID
--	The Owner’s Address
+-	The Owner's Address
 -	The Status (e.g., active, expired, or pending)

 These cards offer a quick overview of your organizational structure